 Ambiguous Evaluation Criteria Cause Weak Answers

 You wrote a careful prompt with criteria: “engaging, professional, and innovative”.
 The output is technically all three.
-It is also unusable: the “engaging” hook feels like a LinkedIn post, the “professional” tone reads as cold, and the “innovative” angle is the same angle three competitors used last month.
+It is also unusable: the “engaging” hook feels like a LinkedIn post, the “professional” tone reads as cold, and the “innovative” angle is the same one three competitors used last month.
 The model is not failing — your criteria are not criteria.
 They are vibes.
 The model interpreted each adjective against its training-distribution average, and the average is exactly what you do not want.

 Common causes